-Covid 19 coronavirus: Police launch criminal probe into cruise ship Ruby Princess
+Covid 19 coronavirus: Police launch probe into cruise ship Ruby Princess

 It's considered one of the biggest "disasters" in Australia's fight against the pandemic.

-To date, more than 620 passengers on-board have tested positive for Covid-19.
-The number accounts to 10 per cent of Australia's confirmed cases.
+To date, more than 620 passengers have tested positive for Covid-19.
+The number accounts for 10 per cent of Australia's confirmed cases.

-"There are 10 deaths relating from the Ruby," Fuller said in a press conference this afternoon.
+"There are 10 deaths relating from the Ruby," Fuller said at a press conference.
 "That's a significant amount of deaths for one incident."

 Fuller said there was "clear evidence" coronavirus was brought off the ship.
 He said it is "too early to tell" whether a crime has been committed, and the only way to determine that was through a criminal investigation.

-The investigation comes as it has been revealed the NSW government was aware there were passengers on board showing coronavirus-like symptoms when the ship berthed on March 19, and that they could be tested for the virus and receive results within hours.
+The investigation comes as it has been revealed the NSW government was aware there were passengers onboard showing coronavirus-like symptoms when the ship berthed on March 19, and that they could be tested for the virus and receive results within hours.

-Speaking to the press on Sunday, Commissioner Fuller said a criminal or coronial investigation was needed to work out if Carnival was transparent in its advice to NSW Health and the Port Authority.
+Fuller said a criminal or coronial investigation was needed to work out if cruise line company Carnival was transparent in its advice to NSW Health and the Port Authority.

-"The key question that remains unanswered and a criminal or coronial investigation will need to be conducted was Carnival crew transparent in contextualising the true patient and crew health conditions relevant to Covid-19," he said.
+"The key question that remains unanswered is, and a criminal or coronial investigation will need to be conducted, was Carnival crew transparent in contextualising the true patient and crew health conditions relevant to Covid-19," he said.

-"The international licence to enter a report on the assurance from the captain to the authorities that the vessel is free from contagious disease.
-This all commenced on the 18th with a 000 call from a member of Carnival to 000 New South Wales Ambulance.
+"The international licence to enter a [port is given] on the assurance from the captain to the authorities that the vessel is free from contagious disease.
+This all commenced on the 18th with a 000 call from a member of Carnival to New South Wales Ambulance.

 "There was a 17-minute conversation about two passengers that required medical assistance from the ship.
-After that call an ambulance supervisor concerned in
+After that call an ambulance supervisor, concerned in

-terms of the terminology around the infectious nature of some of these passengers, he escalated the matter.
+terms of the terminology around the infectious nature of some of these passengers, escalated the matter.
 He did an outstanding job.
-He then contacted New South Wales Police Marine Area Command who were also concerned in relation to the language, given there were a number of cruise ships either under way or off the New South Wales shores.
+He then contacted New South Wales Police Marine Area Command who were also concerned concerning the language, given there were several cruise ships either underway or off the New South Wales shores.

-"There were a number of phone calls between Ambulance, New South Wales Police and the New South Wales Port Authority.
+"There were a number of phone calls between ambulance, New South Wales Police and the New South Wales Port Authority.
 And, can I say, the New South Wales Port Authority did an exceptional job in trying to get to the bottom of the facts in relation to this case.

 They made contact with the ship on numerous occasions.
-They actually stopped the ship from coming into Sydney Harbour without further medical information, they made contact with operations manager from Carnival.
+They stopped the ship from coming into Sydney Harbour without further medical information, they made contact with the operations manager from Carnival.

-"And on each case they were informed that Covid-19 wasn't an issue on the ship.
-So from my perspective there are many unanswered questions and I certainly can't answer those for you today."
+"And, in each case, they were informed that Covid-19 wasn't an issue on the ship.
+So from my perspective, there are many unanswered questions and I certainly can't answer those for you today."

-Commissioner Fuller said it was too early to tell if a crime had been committed, but there was "clear evidence" coronavirus was brought off the ship and resulted in deaths.
+Fuller said it was too early to tell if a crime had been committed, but there was "clear evidence" coronavirus was brought off the ship and resulted in deaths.

-"From my perspective, it is too early to tell.
-There is clear evidence that corona — Covid-19 — has been brought off that ship," he said.

 "There's clear evidence now when it stopped in New Zealand Covid-19 has come off that ship and at least 10 people have died in Australia from Covid-19.